 Diwali is celebrated all over India and is biggest among festivals of India.
-This is the festival of light, Diwali is on one-day but festivities start few days before and last 2-3 days after the main day.
+This is the festival of light, Diwali is on one-day but festivities start a few days before and last 2-3 days after the main day.
 Diwali is celebrated to mark the homecoming of Lord Rama with his wife Sita and brother Laxmana.

 Where: Anywhere in North India.

-17th November to 22nd November
+22nd November to 30th November 2020

 Where: In Pushkar, Rajasthan.

 People decorate their houses with earthen lamps at night, make rangoli in front of houses and fire creakers are burned at night to celebrate.
 The main attraction of this festival is illuminated ghats on river Ganga.
-The steps of all the ghats are decorated with thousands of earthen lamps with oil on this occasion and atmosphere on ghats becomes very electric.
+The steps of all the ghats are decorated with thousands of earthen lamps with oil on this occasion and the atmosphere on ghats becomes very electric.
 This is a beautiful site to watch from a boat in the river or from the ghats itself.

 Where: In Varanasi, Uttar Pradesh.

-1st November 2018 to 28th February 2019
+1st November 2018 to 28th February 2019 & 2020

 There are stalls selling traditional handicraft items made by Rabari, Ahir, Sindhi, Banni, Mutwa, Ari and Soo communities.
-These handicrafts are mostly handmade embroidered items with mirror and beadwork.
+These handicrafts are mostly handmade embroidered items with mirrors and beadwork.
 The accommodation cost is high in Rann so people stay in eco-resorts in the nearby villages.
 The budget-conscious people stay in Bhuj and leave at night from Great Rann after the excursion.

 Where: Near Great Rann of Kutch in Gujarat.
 It’s 90 Km from Bhuj.

-1st December to 10th December
+1st December to 10th December 2019 & 2020

-The festivities begin by nine in the morning and goes on until late night.
+The festivities begin by nine in the morning and goes on until late at night.
 The replicas of tribal hutments with wood carvings are made in the fair area.
 There are exhibitions cum sale of Naga Morungs, Arts, and Crafts.
-During the day many cultural activities are organized for visitors these are mainly traditional dance & songs performances, Archery, Indigenous Games, Naga wrestling, beauty contest, and fashion shows.
+During the day many cultural activities are organized for visitors these are mainly traditional dance & song performances, Archery, Indigenous Games, Naga wrestling, beauty contest, and fashion shows.

 Where: Kisama Heritage village in Kohima, Nagaland.